ENTRY TAGS

 For writing the names of roses on the entry tags.
 Use blue or black only, and do not use felt tips or rollerballs because the ink will smear if the tags get wet.
 Never use green, red, or other distracting colors of ink.

-SHOW SCHEDULE
+ROSE SHOW SCHEDULE

-Always get a show schedule in advance for each show.
+Always get a rose show schedule in advance for each show.
 The night before a show, I like to take a colored marker and highlight the classes which I plan to enter.

-STEM STRIPPER
+ROSE STEM STRIPPER

 WEDGING MATERIAL